getify/You-Dont-Know-JS/async & performance/ch6.md

 Well, not exactly.

-A straight mathematical average by itself is definitely not sufficient for making judgements about performance which you plan to extrapolate to the breadth of your entire application.
+A straight mathematical average by itself is definitely not sufficient for making judgments about performance which you plan to extrapolate to the breadth of your entire application.
 With a hundred iterations, even a couple of outliers (high or low) can skew the average, and then when you apply that conclusion repeatedly, you even further inflate the skew beyond credulity.

 Instead of just running for a fixed number of iterations, you can instead choose to run the loop of tests until a certain amount of time has passed.
 That might be more reliable, but how do you decide how long to run?
 You might guess that it should be some multiple of how long your operation should take to run once.
 Wrong.

 Actually, the length of time to repeat across should be based on the accuracy of the timer you're using, specifically to minimize the chances of inaccuracy (aka "error").
 The less precise your timer, the longer you need to run to make sure you've minimized the error percentage.
 A 15ms timer is pretty bad for accurate benchmarking; to minimize its uncertainty (aka "error rate") to say less than 1%, you need to run your test iterations for 750ms.
 A 1ms timer only needs to run for 50ms to get the same confidence.

 But then, that's just a single sample.
 To be sure you're factoring out the skew, you'll want lots of samples to average across.
-You'll also want to understand something about just how slow the worst sample is, how fast the best sample is, etc. You'll want to know not just a nuber that tells you how fast something ran, but also to have some quantifiable measure of how trustable that number is.
+You'll also want to understand something about just how slow the worst sample is, how fast the best sample is, etc. You'll want to know not just a number that tells you how fast something ran, but also to have some quantifiable measure of how trustable that number is.

 Also, you probably want to combine these different techniques (as well as others), so that you get the best balance of all the possible approaches.